 Private cord blood banking

-Now, when we say family members, we almost always mean siblings, since they have the best chance of being a perfect match.
+What it is: Private cord blood banking is the storage of a newborn’s umbilical cord blood in a private facility, so that one day—should the need arise—baby or an immediate member of baby’s family can use the cord blood’s stem cells to potentially treat a variety of medical issues.
+When we say family members, we almost always mean siblings, since they have the best chance of being a perfect match.
 “Cord blood may also be used for a matched sibling who needs a transplant if sufficient cells are stored,” Kurtzberg says.
-“There is a 25 percent chance that any two siblings will match each other.
+“There's a 25 percent chance that any two siblings will match each other.
 Cord blood may also be able to be used if it’s half-matched, which happens 50 percent of the time between siblings.”
 Unfortunately, distant relatives and even parents are unlikely to match with their children.

-Once the cord blood is collected, it’s sent to a private facility where, once it’s tested to ensure its healthiness, it is stored for a fee.
+How it works: Once the cord blood is collected, it’s sent to a private facility where, once it’s tested to ensure its healthiness, it's stored for a fee.
 It can then be accessed later if needed.

 Public Cord Blood Banking